 This is a 150w bulb, 12 inches from the screen for 45mins.
 I tried 40 mins, 41mins, 42mins, 43mins, 50mins etc. Anything apart from 45mins ruined the screen for me.
 I ruined more screens when first I started than I’ve had hot dinners.
 And I've had a lot of hot dinners.

-Hunt The Moon Edit: This is where a step test is very useful and saves a ton of time.
+Hunt The Moon Edit: A brighter and more powerful lamp or light source will improve this procedure no end.
+At this point doing a step test is very useful and saves a ton of time.
+Its the easiest way to determine YOUR exposure time.
 We recently blogged about it here: Step Test: Finding your exposure time

 After the time's up, turn off the light.
 Take the ink jet transparency film off and take your screen into the garden or shower to hose it down and leave the stencilled outline.